gullerya/data-tier/readme.md

 * __2.9.3__
   * implemented [issue #42](https://github.com/gullerya/data-tier/issues/42) - added a possibility to update tie's model as a whole via new API: `DataTier.ties.update(key, newModel);`
   * upgraded dependencies

-* __2.8.7__
-  * upgraded `object-observer` dependency, bearing an important, yet meanwhile experimental, functionality for a repeater like consumers

 ## Loading the library